MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/azure-function-cosmos-db-mongo-api.md

     This code is standard boilerplate in the new v4 programming model.
 It isn't meant to indicate the only way to write an API layer with POST and GET.

-1. Replace all this copy to allow only GET requests to return all blog posts.
+1. Replace the previous code with the following code to allow only GET requests to return all blog posts.

     ```typescript
     import { app, HttpRequest, HttpResponseInit, InvocationContext } from "@azure/functions";